Let me tell you about the very rich. They are different from you and me. – F. Scott Fitzgerald

 My magazine was a serious publication and a worthy contender even without my sales ability, but my relationships with my buyers were the key to my dominance over my competitors.
 The more anxious and frustrated they were with my buyers, the more they dug a deep hole for ever getting a bigger share of the annual print advertising budget.
 Personal relationships trump most other buying decisions when the decision is close.
 A competitor may have better art, or a more compelling story, but will still lose to your friendship with your collectors.

 There was a marketing and communication association to which all the industry advertisers and trade magazines belonged.
-It held twice a year events where we all gathered in tony resorts around the U.S. and Canada.
-Besides the fun of staying great locations like the Grove Park Inn in Asheville, NC, it was a wonderful opportunity to meet and mingle with decision makers from big companies.
+It held twice a year events where we all gathered in posh resorts around the U.S. and Canada.
+Besides the fun of staying fantastic locations like the Grove Park Inn in Asheville, NC, it was a wonderful opportunity to meet and mingle with decision-makers from big companies.